mgriit/ScanAppForWeb/README.md

 ```
   - Thats It.
 Done!
   - Click on Scan and it will pop up a window select scanner name at the top left side and click on start scan.

+# How It Works
+I have made a desktop apllication(Windows Form) that will work in background.
+Desktop application will remain connected with browser while it is open.
+When browser command to scan the desktop apllication scan document and send it to browser.